 [+] How many applications do you receive each year and how many enroll?

-On average the Kellogg School receives approximately 850 applications each year for its seven programs of study.
+On average the Kellogg School receives approximately 750 applications each year for its seven programs of study.
 Among those applications, approximately 30 students (about four to five students per individual program/department) enroll in the fall.
-Please refer to the provided admission statistics

 [+] Are interviews required after submitting the application?